vikkki/SinCE/README.md

 ---
 ### Acknowledgement
-This on-going shinyapp is part of the master's capstone project has a great support by [the Department of Translational Genomics](https://dtg.usc.edu/site/index.php/bioinformatics/), and we are having an testing instance running at http://sc.kgp.io/view_scRNA/.
+This on-going shinyapp is part of the master's capstone project has a great support by [the Department of Translational Genomics](https://dtg.usc.edu/site/index.php/bioinformatics/).